Freeman lights up Sydney Olympics to kick off new millennium

 Images of Freeman in the luminescent full-length costume she wore at the opening ceremony and in her hooded, full-length racing suit have become iconic of the 2000 Olympics.
 She was the first person to light the cauldron and win a gold medal at the same Olympics.

 Freeman surged past Lorraine Graham and Katharine Merry to win the women’s 400 meters in front of 112,524 spectators.
-After unzipping her racing suit and sitting down on the track to take off her running shoes, Freeman collected the red, yellow and black Indigenous flag and the Australian flag for a victory lap.
+After unzipping her racing suit and sitting down on the track to take off her running shoes, Freeman collected the red, yellow and black Aboriginal flag and the Australian flag for a victory lap.

 It was Australia’s 100th Olympic gold medal, and one of significance.
 Freeman had been criticized in 1994 by a team official when she carried the two flags to celebrate a victory at the Commonwealth Games.
 But after becoming the first Aboriginal person from Australia to win an individual Olympic gold, she was universally celebrated.